Gleb Uspensky: Career

 Throughout the 1870s and '80s he continued to write about the living and working conditions of the Russian peasants.
 The Summer of 1877 Uspensky and his family spent in Novgorod gubernia.
 As a result, series of sketches "From the Country Diary", on local peasants' life there started being published in Otechestvennye Zapiski in October.
 In 1878 he moved to a village near Samara to go on with his "Country Diary" series.
 In 1878 two of his collections, "From Memory Book.
 Sketches and Stories" and "From New and Old (Miscellaneous)", came out in Saint Petersburg.
 The novella Small Children appeared in Otechestvennye Zapiski in 1880.
-In March of that year Uspensky organized a literary meeting for Ivan Turgenev to bejoined by a group of young authors, including Nikolai Zlatovratsky, Nikolai Naumov, Alexander Ertel and Sergey Krivenko.
+In March of that year Uspensky organized a literary meeting for Ivan Turgenev to be joined by a group of young authors, including Nikolai Zlatovratsky, Nikolai Naumov, Alexander Ertel and Sergey Krivenko.
 Soon after that Uspensky moved to Novgorod region to stay at A.V.Kamensky's estate and wrote there "Peasant and Peasant's Labour" (Otechestvennye Zapiski, October–December), an essay which impressed Turgenev a lot.
 Another book by Uspensky, "The People and the Ways of Contemporary Village" came out in Moscow.